rhel-labs/instruqt/sql-server-ansible/03-step3/assignment.md

 ...
 </pre>

 You'll also notice that ``site.yml`` includes the firewall RHEL system role, which opens the mssql port.
-You can learn more about the firewall RHEL system role in the <a href="https://lab.redhat.com/tracks/firewall-system-role">Red Hat Enterprise Linux Firewall System Role lab</a>.
+You can learn more about the firewall RHEL system role in the <a target="new" href="https://lab.redhat.com/tracks/firewall-system-role">Red Hat Enterprise Linux Firewall System Role lab</a>.